go-while/nntp-history/README.md

 - The first character "1" selects the database "1".
 - The next character "a" select the bucket "a" within the "1" database.
-- The remaining hash "2b3c4d5e6f0..." can be used for further data organization within the "a" bucket based on the "KeyLen" setting.
+- The remaining hash "2b3c4d5e6f0..." is the key in the "a" bucket based on the "KeyLen" setting.